Practical Field Guide

 The search formula

 A useful image description usually follows this pattern: object plus distinctive detail plus context plus goal.
-For example, "black ribbed ceramic vase narrow neck interior design" is more useful than "vase photo."
+"Black ribbed ceramic vase narrow neck interior design" is more useful than "vase photo" because each word filters a different part of the result set.

 | Layer | Questions to ask |